+What is your first reaction when you hear a party coming up, or a client meeting, or a get-together with your partner’s friends?
 These incidences don’t really have anything common at first glance.
 Or so you think.
-If you are actually someone whose reaction to all three were nothing short of a ‘meh, I’ll rather be a sushi roll on my couch’ (or equivalent), Hey there, this article is for you.
+If you are actually someone whose reaction to all three was nothing short of a ‘meh, I’ll rather be a sushi roll on my couch’ (or equivalent), hey there, this article is for you.

 You are someone who would prefer a book and coffee over the frat-party.
 The one who’d rather smile politely than crack the sass they thought up.
 The one who’ll seriously prefer listening to their friend’s girlfriend’s cat’s poop-problems over sharing their own problems.
 The one who would try to stay away from the chaos of the party as far away as possible, and would be content and happy cuddling the dog in the corner of the room.

 People (read extroverts) might call you boring, uptight, and ‘no fun’, but honestly, you don’t need to care so much about what others think of you, and how they have a tough time dealing with you just because they cannot fit you into the mold they think you should be fitted in.
 Cut yourself some slack!
 You are an individual with your own personality, opinions, needs, and wants; you don’t need to change yourself into someone else just for the sake of pacifying others.

 Being an introvert or an extrovert is not a matter of who is wrong and who is right.
 Both these kinds of people are efficient in their selected skillset and likable in their own special way.
 Sure, it may seem like your loud, bubbly, extroverted friends are living the life of an adventurer: with the way they tell the funniest stories and quirky jokes.
 How can you not feel like all the action is there?
 However, you also have a lot of good things in you that extroverts might not have.